Thomas Fire in Southern California joins list of destructive blazes in the state

 Soberanes Fire – 132,127 acres burned

 The Soberanes Fire was sparked by an abandoned, illegal campfire in July 2016.
-It burned 132,127 acres and was mainly fueled by chaparral, tall grass and timber.
+It was mainly fueled by chaparral, tall grass and timber.
 The fire burned for nearly three months before it was contained.

 The fire cost at least $229 million, which was claimed by fire officials to be the most expensive fire the U.S. Forest Service had ever fought, the Los Angeles Times reported in October 2016.